-Working with the fuselage upside down, insert a 6-32 blind nut into each hole in the wing mounting blocks, with the teeth pointing upward into the blocks. - ☐ Temporarily insert a 6-32 x 1" screw into each hole on the other side of the mounting block and draw the blind nut teeth down into the wood. - ☐ When the blind nuts are firmly seated in the wing mount blocks, remove the screws.

-- 2. □ Gently prodding the covering, locate the two holes in the center of the of the wing, close to the trailing edge. - Carefully remove the covering OVER THE HOLES in the wing bolt plate on both the top and the bottom of the wing.
+- 3. □ Working with the fuselage upside down, insert a 6-32 blind nut into each hole in the wing mounting blocks, with the teeth pointing upward into the blocks. - □ Temporarily insert a 6-32 x 1" screw into each hole on the other side of the mounting block and draw the blind nut teeth down into the wood. - □ When the blind nuts are firmly seated in the wing mount blocks, remove the screws. - 4. □ Gently prodding the covering, locate the hole next to the center of the of the wing, close to the trailing edge. - □ Carefully remove the covering OVER THE HOLE in the wing on both the top and the bottom. - $\Box$ Do the same to the other wing panel.